1. Sandbox

 Anti-Magic

-Though the Church of Jura deems it heretical to say as much, the gifts of the Praetors are indeed bound by the Laws of Magic of Arethil, and are in fact just another form of magic.
+The gifts of the Praetors are indeed bound by the Laws of Magic of Arethil, the same as the magic of mages.

-It can manifest in a variety of ways, just like regular magic.
+Also like regular magic, it can manifest in a variety of ways.
 It could be as simple as someone who is immune to magic (a Null, as these are commonly known throughout Arethil).
 It could be a Disruptor, who counterspells and disables specific instances of magic in short bursts.
 It could be someone who must touch or stare at the mage to interrupt them, it could be someone who can direct their talents from afar, or it could be someone who creates an anti-magic dome around themselves and others.
 The common thread is that these are all forms in which magic is negated, cancelled, dispelled, prevented or protected against.

 However, a Praetor must be careful.
 The Danger of Magic Law is in full effect, and a cost must be paid.
 A novice Praetor trying to counter a Maester from the Elbion College will find himself/herself overmatched, for example.
 Reckless Praetors, just like reckless mages, have been corrected by The Herald in the past for failing to pay the price appropriate for their feats, and they serve as cautionary tales.